At anti-Netanyahu protests, no clear leaders — and that’s how activists like it

 From the central stage at Paris Square by the Prime Minister’s Residence in Jerusalem last Thursday, she told a crowd of anti-Netanyahu demonstrators that the protests roiling the country have “no leaders that will decide for the people.”

 Thousands have been attending protests against Netanyahu near the residence on Balfour Street over the past month, enraged by what they say is a detached and corrupt government.
 Demonstrators have blocked traffic in downtown Jerusalem by the prime minister’s house for hours on end.
-A major demonstration was under way as of this writing, with over 1,000 gathered on Balfour Street, and police out in force.
+A major demonstration was under way as of this writing, with some 2,000 gathered on Balfour Street, and police out in force.

 Get The Times of Israel's Daily Edition by email and never miss our top stories Free Sign Up